gomgoma/2023-BigDataVisualization/README.md

 * Participation_results_county_map.ipynb: This creates a map of the Catalan counties showing the participation results.
 * Participation_results_municipality_map.ipynb: This creates a map of the Catalan municipalities showing the participation results.
 * Participation_results_province_map.ipynb: This creates a map of the Catalan provinces showing the participation results.
+* catalan_votes_vs_participation.ipynb: This creates a plot of the rate of votes to Catalan parties vs. participation rate.

 ### CSV & GeoJSON data
 Our repository contains the following data: